 - He shows disillusionment about her.

-- His excited love is cupboard love, so that having got what he wants he throws her away like orange peel.
+- His exciting love is cupboard love so that having got what he wants he throws her away like orange peel.

 - The baby at first must dominate, he must be protected from coincidences, life must unfold at the baby’s rate and all this needs his mother’s continuous and detailed study.
 For instance, she must not be anxious when holding him, etc.